 Finally platelets, contrary to popular belief, are not actually cells but rather are a fragment of the cytoplasm of another cell called a megakaryocyte.
 They are small, discoid fragments which roll along the edges of the vessel, away from the primary flow of blood.
 In this model they are present in the inactivated form; when activated they seal small tears that may form in the vessel wall and are heavily involved in coagulation and wound healing. 👷

-The Blood is coming soon to Complete Anatomy 2020, as part of a series of new detailed anatomy models.
-Watch this space for updates! 🎁
+The Blood is now available in Complete Anatomy 2020, as part of a range of new detailed models on the platform.
+Explore them in-app today.